Painting: Shannon Shaw

 “I am terrified of spiders,” says Shannon Shaw.
 “My mom always told me that they’re drawn to me.
 Like, they would drop down and dangle in my face as a baby, or they’d get in my bed.”

-But the powerhouse singer-bassist of retro-rock band Shannon and the Clams had bigger fears when she went to an astrologer two years ago.
+But the powerhouse singer-bassist of retro-rock band Shannon & The Clams had bigger fears when she went to an astrologer two years ago.
 Shaw was at an emotional tipping point — willing to try anything — because everything she loved was falling apart.

-Year of the Spider, the band’s sixth studio album, rages against death and disease with the power of a thousand angry Ronettes.
-The opening track “Do I Wanna Stay” is a slow tango between Shaw and an alluring piano line (Will Sprott).
-When Shaw rasps “I dream at night,” she sounds like Brenda Lee whittled into a shiv.
-“Godstone” tells the story of a surreal underwater experience.
-“All of My Cryin,’” “Mary Don’t Go,” and “Year of the Spider,” all pulse with elegance and punk ferocity.
+Year Of The Spider, the band’s sixth studio album, rages against death and disease with the power of a thousand angry Ronettes.
+Songs like “All Of My Cryin’,” “Mary, Don’t Go,” and “Year Of The Spider,” pulse with girl-group elegance and punk ferocity.
 On a Clams record, you always get both.

-That duality comes from the decade-long creative partnership between Shaw and the Clams’ guitarist Cody Blanchard.
+The other source of the Clams’ signature sound comes from the decade-long creative partnership between Shaw and Clams’ guitarist Cody Blanchard.
 In “I Need You Bad,” their voices lock into bewitching minor chords.
 “It’s like a zipper when we sing together,” Shaw said, “I think we have a blood harmony, though we’re not related.”
 Bands that do have blood harmonies — the Everly Brothers, the BeeGees — are major musical touchstones for them.
-But unlike their forebears, Shaw and Blanchard are close friends.
+But unlike those groups, Shaw, Blanchard are close friends.
 They live 15 minutes away from each other and when both are in town, will rehearse in the goat shed turned recording studio that Blanchard built in his yard.

-As a songwriter, Blanchard said he can get neurotic, so he tried Dolly Parton’s trick of writing songs from another person’s point of view.
-It worked, yielding Spider’s darkest songs: the howling “Crawl,” which has a roiling hard-rock guitar (“that was really fun — just a classic, rippin’ ‘70s guitar solo”) and “Midnight Wine,” a thundering baroque-pop number that was inspired by friends and people in the Oakland arts community who died of drug overdoses over the last few years.
+As a songwriter, Blanchard said he can get neurotic, so he tried Dolly Parton’s trick: writing songs from another person’s point of view.
+It worked, yielding some of Spider’s darkest songs: the howling “Crawl,” which has a roiling hard-rock guitar (“that was really fun — just a classic, rippin’ ’70s guitar solo”) and the album’s first single, “Midnight Wine,” a thundering baroque-pop number that was inspired by friends and people in the Oakland arts community who died of drug overdoses over the last few years.

 “I was thinking specifically of the feeling of alienation,” said Blanchard.
 “Where it feels like nothing in society works for you.
 The only thing that makes sense is to get fucked up to the point where you don’t care if you die or not because life is too difficult and bleak.”